 Or she may just surprise you and jump right on up!
 Ultimately, here’s hoping one of these wonderful tall cat perch options is the perfect fit for your feline’s needs!

-Then check out our great guide to cat trees with hammocks.
-Lots more product ideas and reviews for you to browse through!
+If these cat perches for large cats haven’t been quite your thing, check out our favorite cat toy guides, with lots more product ideas and reviews for you to browse through!

 - Sashin, D., “A Healthy Weight for Your Cat,” WebMD: Pets, 2017.